autoSteve/ha-solcast-solar/ADVOPTIONS.md

 A number of minutes to delay beyond midnight before estimated actuals are retrieved (in addition to a randomised up-to fifteen minute delay).
 This may be of use should the retrieval of estimated actuals often fail just after midnight local time.

-If automated dampening is enabled then modelling of new factors will occur immediately following retrieval.
+If automated dampening is enabled then modelling of new dampening factors will occur immediately following retrieval.

 If Home Assistant is restarted in the period between midnight and estimated actuals being retrieved then retrieval will be rescheduled.